 Those breast is best conversations you have with your health visitors.
 That’s another reason.

 The reason I felt like a failure at childbirth is all of those outside influences.
 The opinions of others were grinding me down.
 What would I tell the people who had those seemingly perfect childbirth experiences?
 How would I break it to my health visitor that I couldn’t breast feed?

 If you’re the mum who couldn’t push your baby out without help, you’re the one who screamed in pain for an epidural, you’re the one who couldn’t give birth at home.
-If you’re the one who’s birth plan when totally out the window in a painful whirlwind of panic… I feel you.
+If you’re the one who’s birth plan went totally out of the window in a painful whirlwind of panic… I feel you.
 It’s normal for childbirth not to go to ‘plan’, whether your plan or someone elses.
 Newsflash!
 You can’t plan childbirth!
-No two cases of childbirth are alike.
+No two cases of childbirth are the same.
 I’ve learned to understand that now.
 I’ve learned to understand that I achieved what I planned to do, which was to get my baby out safely in whichever way I could.

 First published here.